LeoQK/academic-kickstart/content/author/admin/_index.md

 superuser = true

 # Role/position
-role = "Research Assistant - Instructor - Co-Founder"
+role = "Research Fellow - Instructor"

 # Organizations/Affiliations
 #   Separate multiple entries with a comma, using the form: `[ {name="Org1", url=""}, {name="Org2", url=""} ]`.
 organizations = [ { name = "Johns Hopkins University", url = "https://www.sais-jhu.edu/" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "My research interests focus on the intersection of technology and conflict management."
+bio = "My research interests focus on the intersection of technology, education and conflict management."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = "lklenne1@jhu.edu"

 # List (academic) interests or hobbies
 interests = [
-  "Technology Policy and Strategy",
+  "Education and Technology",
+  "Games and Game Theory",
-  "Peacebuilding in Asymmetric Conflicts", "Collaborative Autonomy"]
+  "Collaborative Autonomy"]

 # Organizational groups that you belong to (for People widget)